andreabonvini/Notes/Advanced_Signals/[INCOMPLETE]PointProcess.md

   So we have to build a more accurate model of the neural spiking activity.

   To address *history dependence*, a conditional intensity function is used to represent the probability of a neuron spiking, conditioned on its own history.
-The *conditional intensity function* expresses the instantaneous firing probability ($\color{red}\text{!!!
+The *conditional intensity function* expresses the instantaneous firing probability ($\color{red}{\text{!!!
 It is not a probability!
-Isn't it? !!!}$) and implicitly defines a complete probability model for the point process.
+Isn't it? !!!}}$) and implicitly defines a complete probability model for the point process.
 It defines a *probability per unit time*.

   If this unit time is taken small enough to ensure that only one spike could occur in that time window, then our conditional intensity function completely specifies the *probability that a given neuron will fire at a certain time*.